Seirdy/seirdy.one/content/posts/website-best-practices.md

 {{</codefigure>}}

 `default-src: 'none'` implies `script-src: 'none'`, causing a compliant browser to forbid the loading of scripts.
 Furthermore, the `sandbox` CSP directive forbids a [wide variety of risky actions](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/sandbox).
-While `script-src` restricts script loading, `sandbox` can also restrict script execution with stronger defenses against script injection (e.g. by a browser add-on).[^1] I added the `allow-same-origin` parameter so that these add-ons will still be able to function.[^2]
+While `script-src` restricts script loading, `sandbox` can also restrict script execution with stronger defenses against script injection (e.g. by a browser add-on).[^1] I added the `allow-same-origin` parameter so that signed scripts (e.g. from add-ons) will still be able to function.[^2]

 If you're able to control your HTTP headers, then use headers instead of a `<meta http=equiv>` tag.
 In addition to not supporting certain directives, a CSP in a `<meta>` tag might let some items slip through.